-For direct testing [7]: smear-positive specimens after classic decontamination (see Section 5.6).
-For indirect testing [13,17]: cultures of M. tuberculosis complex, as a positive liquid broth or colonies on a solid media, after checking purity.
+For direct testing: smear-positive specimens after classical decontamination (see Section 5.6) should be used [15].

+For indirect testing: clinical isolates of MTBC, as a positive liquid culture or colonies on a solid media, after checking for purity should be used [1, 27].